New Forsyth County Animal Shelter to Open August 22

 The approximately 13,700-square foot facility was designed by RKS Green Consulting and Shelterplanners.com.
 The general contractor for the project is CRS Building Corporation.
 The new shelter will replace the current arrangement in which the county contracts out shelter operations.

-The new shelter is slated for completion in 2014.
+The new shelter is slated to open in late August 2014.